Get AR-vos from the

 AR-vos enables image trigger, SLAM based, and geolocative augmented reality.AR-vos uses modern augmented reality technologies in order to provide these image trigger and SLAM based AR capabilities.

 ARpoise - Augmented Reality point of interest service environment.

 providing image trigger and SLAM augmented reality, but also allows to view location based augmented reality.

 to see example triggers for AR-vos.

+Click here for AR-vos examples.
 Click here to see example triggers for AR-vos.

 Creating an open source Augmented Reality platformApple's purchase of the leading augmented reality platform Metaio in 2015 brought AR to the world's attention - and was a total disaster for people who had been using the platform for years and suddenly saw their projects become obsolete.

 Although commercial companies will continue to drive the development of cutting edge technical advances in 3d environment mapping and image recognition technology, there are many forms of AR that are relatively simple to implement and are very useful for academic and artistic purposes.